Church attack in Nice: What we know so far

 - Who is the suspect? -

-The 21-year-old Tunisian suspect only arrived in France earlier this month after coming to Europe on a migrant boat via the Italian island of Lampedusa at the end of September, an official source told AFP.
+The 21-year-old Tunisian suspect only arrived in France earlier this month after coming to Europe clandestinely on a migrant boat via the Italian island of Lampedusa on September 20, according to Ricard.

-The suspected knifeman called himself "Brahim" when he was arrested and later claimed to be Brahim Aouissaoui, the source added.
+The prosecutor added he had then arrived in the southern Italian port of Bari on October 9.

+An Italian interior ministry source told AFP he had received an order to leave Italy within a week after arriving in Lampedusa.

 - Who were the victims? -